Mr-Mehra-D-BUG/i-neuron-internship/README.md

 * Add your name to the `CONTRIBUTORS.md` file
 * go to issue section and contribute

-Choose one or all 3, make a pull request for your work and wait for it to be merged!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)